 - b) secondly, "(i)n a more specific sense, which is determined from a theological and canonical point of view, synodality denotes those structures and ecclesial processes in which the synodal nature of the Church is expressed at an institutional level, but analogously on various levels: local, regional and universal.
-These structures and processes are officially at the service of the Church, which must discover the way to move forward by listening to the Holy Spirit" (ITC 70.b); - c) thirdly, synodality designates "the programme of those synodal events in which the Church is called together by the competent authority in accordance with the specific procedures laid down by ecclesiastical discipline, involving the whole People of God in various ways on local, regional and universal levels, presided over by the Bishops in collegial communion with the Bishop of Rome, to discern the way forward and other particular questions, and to take particular decisions and directions with the aim of fulfilling its evangelising mission" (ITC 70.c). - 31.
-In the context of the ecclesiology of the Council, with reference to the People of God, the concept of communion expresses the profound substance of the mystery and mission of the Church.
+These structures and processes are officially at the service of the Church, which must discover the way to move forward by listening to the Holy Spirit" (ITC 70.b); - c) thirdly, synodality designates "the programme of those synodal events in which the Church is called together by the competent authority in accordance with the specific procedures laid down by ecclesiastical discipline, involving the whole People of God in various ways on local, regional and universal levels, presided over by the Bishops in collegial communion with the Bishop of Rome, to discern the way forward and other particular questions, and to take particular decisions and directions with the aim of fulfilling its evangelising mission" (ITC 70.c).

+31. In the context of the ecclesiology of the Council, with reference to the People of God, the concept of communion expresses the profound substance of the mystery and mission of the Church.
 This mystery has its source and summit in the celebration of the Eucharist, that is, in union with God the Trinity and in the unity among human persons realised in Christ through the Holy Spirit.
-Against this background, synodality "is the specific modus vivendi et operandi of the Church, the People of God, which reveals and gives substance to her being as communion when all her members journey together, gather in assembly and take an active part in her evangelising mission" (ITC 6). - 32.
-Synodality is not an end in itself.
+Against this background, synodality "is the specific modus vivendi et operandi of the Church, the People of God, which reveals and gives substance to her being as communion when all her members journey together, gather in assembly and take an active part in her evangelising mission" (ITC 6).

+32. Synodality is not an end in itself.
 Rather, it serves the mission that Christ entrusted to the Church in the Spirit.
-To evangelise is "the essential mission of the Church [...] it is the grace and vocation proper to the Church, her deepest identity" (EN 14).
-By being close to all without distinction of persons, preaching and teaching, baptising, celebrating the Eucharist and the Sacrament of Reconciliation, all the local Churches and the entire Church respond concretely to the Lord's command to proclaim the Gospel to all nations (cf. Mt 28:19-20; Mk 16:15-16).
-By appreciating all charisms and ministries, synodality enables the People of God to proclaim to women and men and witness to the Gospel of every place and time, making itself a "visible sacrament" (LG 9) of the fellowship and unity in Christ willed by God.
-Synodality and mission are intimately linked: mission illuminates synodality and synodality spurs to mission. - 33.
-The authority of pastors "is a specific gift of the Spirit of Christ the Head for the upbuilding of the entire Body" (ITC 67).
-This gift is bound to the sacrament of orders which configures pastors to Christ, Head, Shepherd and Servant, and places them at the service of the holy People of God in order to safeguard the apostolicity of the proclamation and to promote ecclesial communion at all levels.
-Synodality offers "the most appropriate interpretative framework for understanding the hierarchical ministry itself" (Francis, Address in
+To evangelise is "the essential mission of the Church.
+It is [...] the grace and vocation proper to the Church, her deepest identity" (EN 14).
+By being close to all without distinction of persons, preaching and teaching, baptising, and celebrating the Eucharist and the Sacrament of Reconciliation, all the local Churches and the whole Church respond concretely to the Lord's command to proclaim the Gospel to all nations (cf. Mt 28:19-20; Mk 16:15-16).
+By appreciating all charisms and ministries, synodality enables the People of God to proclaim and witness to the Gospel to women and men of every place and time, making itself a "visible sacrament" (LG 9) of the fellowship and unity in Christ willed by God.
+Synodality and mission are intimately linked: mission illuminates synodality and synodality spurs to mission.

-Commemoration of the 50th Anniversary of the Institution of the Synod of Bishops, 17 October 2015) and provides the correct context for understanding the mandate that Christ entrusts, in the Holy Spirit, to pastors.
-Synodality therefore invites the whole Church, including those who exercise authority, to conversion and reform.
+33. The authority of pastors "is a specific gift of the Spirit of Christ the Head for the upbuilding of the entire Body" (ITC 67).
+This gift is bound to the Sacrament of Orders, which configures pastors to Christ, Head, Shepherd and Servant, and places them at the service of the holy People of God in order to safeguard the apostolicity of the proclamation and to promote ecclesial communion at all levels.
+Synodality offers "the most appropriate interpretive framework for understanding the hierarchical ministry itself" (Francis, Address in Commemoration of the 50th Anniversary of the Institution of the Synod of Bishops, 17 October 2015) and provides the correct context for understanding the mandate that Christ entrusts, in the Holy Spirit, to pastors.
+Synodality, therefore, invites the whole Church, including those who exercise authority, to conversion and reform.